Tenses

 • Example: By the time the concert starts, the band will have been rehearsing all day.

-• Predicts ongoing states or conditions that will persist until a specified future moment.
+Predicts an ongoing state or condition until a future point.

 • Example: By the end of the week, she will have been practicing yoga for a month.